liangliang12/Machine-Learning-soil-dielectric-constant/README.md

 A Universal and Practical Soil Dielectric Constant Model constructed based on machine learning could used to simulate soil mixture medium dielectric properties and retrieve soil water content and salinity content

 ## introduction
 The build soil dielectric constant model can be used in an border application conditions.
-Specifically, the operating frequency range is 0.4–20 GHz, the soil moisture content range is 0.05–0.4 m³/m³, and the soil salinity content range is 0–100 g/kg.
+Specifically, the operating frequency range is 0.4–20 GHz, the soil moisture content range is 0.05–0.4 m³/m³, and the soil salinity content range is 0–100 g/kg,<br>

-These soil dielectric constant models were built based on Random Forest algorithm through theoptimal model value, which was proven has the high-accuracy to simulating the soil dielectric properties.
+These soil dielectric constant models were built based on Random Forest algorithm through theoptimal model value, which was proven has the high-accuracy to simulating the soil dielectric properties,<br>

 ##The underlying foundational environment,<br>
 windows 10,<br>